TylerYep/workshop/docs/design.md

    ```

 - cast() vs type-coercion:
-  - The best way to think about this is that the type annotation sets the type of the variable, not the type of the expression.
+  - The best way to think about this is that the colon type annotation sets the type of the variable, not the type of the expression.
 To force the type of an expression you can use `cast(<type>, <expression>)`.
   - [explanation](https://github.com/python/typing/issues/15)

 ## Tests